AlexanderDzhoganov/fetch-react/README.md

 - `request` - the request url, the first argument passed to `fetch()` - a string, [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) or [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object
 - `opts` - request options, the second argument passed to `fetch()`
-- `onResponse` - response renderer - a function with one argument, the response instance
+- `onData` - response renderer - a function with one argument, the response instance
 - `onLoading` - (optional) loading renderer - a function with no arguments
 - `onError` - (optional) error renderer - a function with one argument, the request error
 - `responseFormat` - (optional) one of `json`, `text`, `formData`, `blob` or `arrayBuffer` (defaults to `json`)